You can view the documentation below, or browse our GitHub Repository, where you can contribute to user manual and FAQ.

 daily.cvd and will be up-to-date.

-Please report all mirror failures or issues on Bugzilla.
+Please report freshclam update failures or issues on Bugzilla.